Marginal Influence of Anomalous Josephson Current on Odd-Frequency Spin-Triplet Pairing in Ferromagnetic Josephson Diodes: Experimental realization and summary

-In summary, we have investigated the influence of the anomalous Josephson current on odd-$\omega$ spin-triplet (ST) superconducting correlations in a Josephson diode.
-Our results demonstrate that odd-$\omega$ ST pairing persists and develops pronounced peaks at finite magnetization strengths in both the tunneling and transparent regimes, irrespective of the presence or absence of an anomalous Josephson current.
+In summary, we have investigated the influence of the anomalous Josephson current on odd-$\omega$ ST superconducting correlations in a Josephson diode.
+Our results demonstrate that odd-$\omega$ ST pairing persists and develops pronounced peaks at finite magnetization strengths {for both the tunneling and transparent ferromagnetic interfaces}, irrespective of the presence or absence of an anomalous Josephson current.
 The spatial profile of these correlations remains essentially unchanged under both conditions.
-Moreover, the anomalous Josephson current and the Josephson diode effect exert no discernible influence on the magnitude or symmetry of odd-$\omega$ correlations.
-We therefore conclude that anomalous Josephson transport and odd-$\omega$ ST superconductivity are largely independent phenomena, and that previously suggested correlations between them are not substantiated.
+Moreover, the anomalous Josephson current and the Josephson diode effect exert no discernible influence on the magnitude or symmetry of odd-$\omega$ correlations. {We get similar results in both short and long junction limits.
+Ref.~\cite{jfl} considers only the long junction limit and that too only for the trilayer JJ and also for a specific transport regime, namely tunneling ferromagnetic interfaces with transparent ferromagnet-superconductor interfaces, and reports that the anomalous Josephson current is nearly proportional to the local odd-$\omega$ EST pairing.
+The non-local pairings aren\rq{}t discussed either.
+In contrast, this article examines two distinct setups in both short as well as long junction limits and considers both local as well as non-local pairing correlations for tunneling as well as transparent ferromagnetic interfaces, and finds no correlation between the anomalous Josephson current and the odd-$\omega$ EST pairing in any other regime beyond what was reported in Ref.~\cite{jfl}.} We therefore conclude that anomalous Josephson transport and odd-$\omega$ ST superconductivity are largely independent phenomena, and that previously suggested correlations between them are not universally valid.